 - What was your click-through rate?
 One of the most important metrics are examining the open rate is how many people are clicking on links after they’ve opened the email.
 How many clicks did you get on links that you were promoting?
 If the links got little or no clicks, it’s time to reconsider how effective your email copy is.

-- How much conversion resulted from those clicks?
+- How many conversions resulted from those clicks?
 Depending on how sophisticated your analytics are, you may not know this information.
 But you want to make that investment so you can have a clearer idea of how effective your email campaigns are.
 If you had admirable click-through rates, you need to know how many of those clicks resulted in sales.

 - How many subscribers did you lose?
 Losing subscribers over time is inevitable.
 But if you’re losing a significant number because of a recent campaign, there’s something that needs to be addressed.
 It could be the content of the emails themselves such as bright colours making the emails hard to read or causing eye strain, or you’re doing mailouts too frequently and your subscribers feel like they’re being spammed.
 Evaluating this churn rate is important so you know how many more new signups you have to target to replace what you lost.